-A product that provides postemergence control will be the most effective during summer months as weeds have already germinated.
-Herbicides should only be applied when turf is actively growing, temperatures are less than 85 degrees Fahrenheit, and soil moisture is adequate.
+A product that provides postemergence control of broadleaf weeds, grasses, and sedges will be the most effective during summer months as weeds have already germinated.
+In August, preemergence control of annual bluegrass and other winter weeds can take place.
+Herbicides should only be applied when turfgrass is actively growing, temperatures are less than 85 degrees Fahrenheit, and soil moisture is adequate.
+Herbicides can negatively affect turfgrass if applied during a drought or high stress period.
 Spot treating weeds may be a desirable method of control as opposed to broadcast applications.
-Midsummer applications during a drought or high stress periods should be avoided as they can be detrimental to the turf.